Fake, Spurious or otherwise "Unauthenticated" Brasses

 3. why do so many of them seem too good to be true?

 The answers are simple; because they are relatively fresh; they were done by the same hand, and because they ARE too good to be true.
 Always remember, when faced with such examples the age old adage of, Caveat Emptor, or Buyer Beware, and if an example seems too good to be true, then it probably is.
-Better to treat all examples of engraved brasses as highly suspicious and then use your acumen to convince yourself otherwise.
+Better to treat all examples of engraved brasses as highly suspicious and then use your acumen to convince yourself otherwise and DO NOT rely on those individuals who purport to be experts after only a few years of limited experience, especially when those collectors have either been caught out by, or do not bid on such items themselves.

-Above; another two fakes, where the similarity of "hand" is difficult to ignore; especially in the numerals in the dates.
-The Huddersfield Gala Award Brass on the left however is a typical example of "cashing in" on two types of horse brass the Royalty, and the Award, only the fakers did not do their home work , because Edward was not Prince of Wales in 1907, he was King of course, and his son George (later George V) was actually Prince of Wales.
+Left; another two fakes, where the similarity of "hand" is difficult to ignore; especially in the numerals in the dates.
+The Huddersfield Gala Award Brass on the left however is a typical example of "cashing in" on two types of horse brass, i.e. the "Royalty", and the "Award", only the fakers did not do their home work , because Edward was not Prince of Wales in 1907, he was King of course, and his son George (later George V) was actually Prince of Wales.
 Collectors often note how certain aspects of these faked brasses are almost too good to be true, and are just a little too well embellished with added swirls and stars and other details that genuine brasses often did not have.

-Discussed recently at the 2010 AGM in Walsall was perhaps one of the saddest examples of this dubious practice, which can be seen in this wonderful old martingale pictured left, which now only exists as a photograph.
+Discussed at the 2010 AGM in Walsall was perhaps one of the saddest examples of this dubious practice (left), which can be seen mounted on this wonderful old martingale (far left), which now only exists as a photograph.
 This rare martingale had several examples of cast brasses mounted on it, of the type which required much hand-finishing.
 This is also the type of artefact that probably indicates a smaller output from a regional workshop, and was a valuable, and possibly even one-off example of the type of folk-art which flourished in the horse brass era.

-At the time (at a past AGM in Walsall), its then owner experienced some trouble selling it and later decided to cut the brasses off to sell individually realising that he could make more money that way Recently, the central diamond pattern re-surfaced from a breaking collection but with the added legend seen above.
+At the time (at a past AGM in Walsall), its then owner experienced some trouble selling it and later decided to cut the brasses off to sell individually realising that he could make more money that way.
+Recently, the central diamond pattern re-surfaced from a breaking collection but now with the lettering added to it, as seen above.
 At the 2010 AGM, interested members were offered a further chance to handle and observe the type of rare brass that has been altered and made even "rarer" to command a much higher price.
 Plainly evident here is exactly the same "hand" seen in most of the other brasses on this page, featuring the same type of specialised event; the same northern location, and of course, the same team of forgers.
-What is most disturbing however is that a valuable example of localised brass-work and harness ware has been lost for nothing better than short term monetary gain, and as a result this wonderful piece of historical evidence is now gone forever.
+What is most disturbing however is that a valuable example of localised brass-work and harness ware has been irretrievably lost for nothing better than short term monetary gain, and as a result this wonderful piece of historical evidence is now gone forever.
+The brass however was purchased by a NHBS member who had the spurious detail polished off.

-Of the examples included here, all have been used because experienced collectors were, at one time, taken in by them, and are used here with their permission, with the exception of the fake Kings Heath (1929) brass and the Huddersfield (1897) brass which are downloaded images taken from auction facilities on the internet whilst these were in the public domain, and therefore devoid of copyright.
+Of the examples included here, all have been used because experienced collectors were, at one time, taken in by them, and are used here with their permission, with the exception of the fake RSPCA 1914-18 "Spade" brass, the similar type with the name Gates engraved upon it, the Kings Heath (1929) brass and the Huddersfield (1897) brass which are downloaded images taken from auction facilities on the internet whilst these were in the public domain, and therefore devoid of copyright.

 The NHBS Stand on Fakes.

 The problem of these fake brasses is one that is often discussed amongst members and at committee level and the general consensus of opinion which becomes painfully clear to committee members especially, is that, as a society, the NHBS cannot possibly police the market or act as some sort of market regulator.
-What we can do however is to raise awareness against the existence of such brasses and, if and when such items do appear, simply state that, “we cannot authenticate”, brasses such as those shown in this article.
+What we can do however is report on these brasses from time to time to raise awareness against the existence of such items and, if and when such items do appear, simply state that, “we cannot authenticate”, brasses such as those shown in this article.
 Collectors’ today therefore, need to be very wary of engraved brasses, perhaps more than any other type.
 As ever, experience is the key and in his publication, Horse Brasses, the author George Hartfield wrote,

 Most collectors start as jackdaws, gathering everything they come across- later culling the frauds and the poorer specimens.
 It is probably better not to try to short-circuit this.
 To make mistakes, and then to live with them, is the finest way of getting to know your subject in any collecting field (p.62).

-This is a factor that most serious collectors - including the author - would agree with, although it is far better to keep abreast of current matters in any collecting field, in order to avoid the nastier, more expensive mistakes such as those that we see here.
+This is a factor that most serious collectors - including the author - would agree with, and although many of us believe that such experience, -and common sense- is something you cannot teach, it is neverleless, far better to keep abreast of current matters in any collecting field, in order to avoid the nastier, more expensive mistakes such as those that we see here.

 This is where a good society comes in very useful and a collector of horse brasses of course has the benefit of the National Horse Brass Society where new members can converse with other collectors and reputable dealers and rely on their advice and experience.
-In recent years the NHBS has developed an excellent rapport with its members by providing a number of venues each year where members old and new can meet up and purchase or exchange brasses and keep abreast on what is happening on the market.
+In recent years the NHBS has developed an excellent rapport with its members by providing a number of venues each year where members old and new can meet up and purchase or exchange brasses and keep abreast of what is happening on the market.
+Indeed, periodic articles in the journal -and on this website- are the only publications that contain any useful tips on how to identify such items, which we continue to uphold as accurate, as an ever growing consensus of the current thinking of a group of concerned and experienced collectors.
+Indeed, we cordially invite further input to our growing database of these spurious brasses, which even at the time of writing, are continuing to appear on certain, electronic auction facilities.

 We sincerely hope however, that any horse brass collectors are not put off by these fake brasses, for after all, as the original article in 2000 stated; it is not a widespread practice, and several of the perpetrators have since passed on, which includes the engraver himself, So if the occasion rises where a collector is faced with such articles if there is ever any doubt;